 - 2. Make all pipe joints and connections according to manufacturer's recommendations.
-Perform all solvent-weld connections in accordance with ASTM D 2855. - 3.
+Perform all solvent-weld connections in accordance with ASTM D2855. - 3.
 Minimum clearances shall be maintained between irrigation lines and other utilities.
 In no case shall one irrigation pipe rest upon another.
-Co-mingling or mixing of different types of pipe assemblies shall be prohibited. - 4.
+Comingling or mixing of different types of pipe assemblies shall be prohibited. - 4.
 Thrust blocks must be used on all gasketed PVC systems.
 They must be formed against a solid, hand-excavated trench wall undamaged by mechanical equipment.
 They shall be constructed of concrete, and the space between the pipe and trench shall be filled to the height of the outside diameter of the pipe.
-Size thrustblocks in accordance with ASAE S-376.1. - 5.
+Size thrust blocks in accordance with ASAE S-376.1. - 5.
 The trench bottom must be uniform, free of debris, and of sufficient width to properly place pipe and support it over its entire length.
 Native excavated material may be used to backfill the pipe trench.
-However, the initial backfill material to 6" above the top of the pipe shall be free APPENDIX F FLORIDA BUILDING CODE PLUMBING, 5th EDITION (2014) F.16 Palm Beach County Amendments from rocks or stones larger than 1-inch in diameter.
-The final backfill material shall be free of rock or debris that is greater than 3" in diameter.
+However, the initial backfill material shall be free from rocks or stones larger than 1-inch in diameter.
 At the time of placement, the moisture content of the material shall be such that the required degree of compaction can be obtained with the backfill method to be used.
-Blocking or mounding shall not be used to bring the pipe to final grade.

-- 6. Pipe sleeves must be used to protect pipes or wires installed under pavement or roadways or when position of irrigation pipes or wires conflict with pipes or appurtenances of other trades.
-Use pipe sleeves two pipe sizes larger than the carrier pipe or twice the diameter of the wire bundle to be placed under the paving or roadway, and extending a minimum of 3 feet beyond the paved area or as required by the Florida Department of Transportation (FDOT).
-Use sleeve pipe with wall thickness at least equal to the thickness of schedule 40 or PR 160 pipe, whichever is thicker.
-Proper backfill and compaction procedures should be followed. - 7.
-Electrical wire and conduit shall comply with the burial depth and separation as required by the Florida Building Code (FBC) Chapter 27.
+Blocking or mounding shall not be used to bring the pipe to final grade. - 6.
+Pipe sleeves must be used to protect pipes or wires installed under pavement or roadways.
+Use pipe sleeves two pipe sizes larger than the carrier pipe or twice the diameter of the wire bundle to be placed under the paving or roadway and extending a minimum of 3 feet beyond the paved area or as required by the Florida Department of Transportation (FDOT).
+Use sleeve pipe with wall thickness at least equal to the thickness of Schedule 40 or PR 160 pipe, whichever is thicker.
+Proper backfill and compaction procedures should be followed.

-B. Control Valve Installation.
+B. Control valve installation.

 - 1. Valve installation shall allow enough clearance for proper operation and maintenance.
 Where valves are installed underground, they shall be provided with a valve box with cover extending from grade to the body of the valve.
-The top of the valve body should have a minimum of 6 inches (152 mm) of cover in non-traffic and non-cultivated areas and 18 inches (457 mm) of cover in traffic areas.
+The top of the valve body should have a minimum of 6 inches (152 mm) of cover in nontraffic and noncultivated areas and 18 inches (457 mm) of cover in traffic areas.
+The valve box shall be installed so as to minimize the effect of soil intrusion within the valve box with the use of filter fabric, pea gravel, or other acceptable material.
 If an automatic valve is installed under each sprinkler, then the valve box may be omitted. - 2.
 Install valve boxes so that they do not rest on the pipe, the box cover does not conflict with the valve stem or interfere with valve operation, they are flush with the ground surface and do not present a tripping hazard or interfere with routine maintenance of the landscape. - 3.
 Install quick coupling valves on swing joints or flexible pipe with the top of the valve at ground level.

-Any above-ground manually-operated valves on nonpotable water systems will be adequately identified with distinctive purple colored paint.
+4. Any above-ground manually-operated valves on nonpotable water systems will be adequately identified with distinctive purple colored paint.
 Do not provide hose connections on irrigation systems that utilize nonpotable water supplies.

-C. Sprinkler Installation.
+C. Sprinkler installation.